volodymyrhudyma/blog/content/blog/2020-05-18-destructuring-assignment-in-javascript.md

 ## Multiple return values

-The function can return multiple values (using array literal), which can be destructured later on:
+The function can return multiple values (using an array literal), which can be destructured later on:

 ```javascript
 const example = () => [1, 2, 3];